COMP2521UNSW/sanitisers-guide/glossary/use-of-uninitialized-value/uninitialised-ptr/README.md

 ![error message](error.png)

-- The hint tells us we tried to access a large address (likely uninitialised)
 - The error occurs on line 13 - `n->next->value = 1;`
 - The uninitialised value was originally created on line 11 - `struct node *n = malloc(sizeof(*n));`

 ## The Problem

-On line 13, we try to set the value of `n->next`.
+On line 13, we try to set the `value` field of `n->next`.
 However, when we allocated memory for `n` we never initialised `n->next`, so trying to write to this pointer causes an error.

 ## The Fix